MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/basics/use-flow-automate-processes-across-services.md

 ---
 # Use Microsoft Flow to automate processes across services

 Microsoft Flow lets you create automated processes between your favorite apps and services.
-From within [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)], you can run a Flow on one or more records.
-Also, you can open Microsoft Flow from [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] to view, edit, or create new flows.
+From within Customer Engagement (on-premises), you can run a Flow on one or more records.
+Also, you can open Microsoft Flow from Customer Engagement (on-premises) to view, edit, or create new flows.

 > [!NOTE]
->  To manage and run Microsoft Flow from [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)], Microsoft Flow must be enabled in System Settings for you organization. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Enable embedded Flow in your organization](../admin/enable-embedded-flow-in-your-organization.md)
+>  To manage and run Microsoft Flow from Customer Engagement (on-premises), Microsoft Flow must be enabled in System Settings for you organization. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Enable embedded Flow in your organization](../admin/enable-embedded-flow-in-your-organization.md)

 ## Manage your flows
- Connect with Microsoft Flow from [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] to manage your flows.
+ Connect with Microsoft Flow from Customer Engagement (on-premises) to manage your flows.

 1. On the Actions toolbar, select **Flows**.